 The theory of error-correcting codes is based on the efficient introduction of redundancy to given messages for protecting the information content against corruption.
 The theoretical foundations of this area were laid by Shannon's seminal work [1] and have been developing ever since.
-One of the main results obtained in this field is the celebrated channel coding theorem stating that there exists a code such that the average message error probability P_E , when maximum likelihood decoding is used, can be made arbitrarily small for sufficiently long messages below the channel capacity; and will approach 1 above it.
+One of the main results obtained in this field is the celebrated channel coding theorem stating that there exists a code such that the average message error probability P_F , when maximum likelihood decoding is used, can be made arbitrarily small for sufficiently long messages below the channel capacity; and will approach 1 above it.
 The channel coding theorem is based on unstructured random codes and impractical decoders such as maximum likelihood [2] and typical set decoding [3].
 In the case of structured codes, the critical code rate R (message information content/length of the encoded transmission) may lie below the channel capacity, commonly termed Shannon's bound, even if optimal (and typically impractical) decoding methods are being used.
 The proximity of the critical code rate to Shannon's limit provides an indication to the theoretical limitations of a given code.
+It should be emphasized that the theoretical critical code rate is typically not achievable in practice, as it may require using search methods that scale exponentially with the system size, in the computing time needed.

-In 1963 Gallager [4] proposed a coding scheme which involves sparse linear transformations of binary messages that was forgotten soon after, in part due to the success of convolutional codes [2] and the computational limitations of the time.
-Gallager codes have been recently rediscovered by MacKay and Neal (MN), that independently proposed a closely related code [5].
-Variations of this family of codes, known as Low Density Parity Check (LDPC) codes, have displayed performance comparable (and sometimes superior) to other state-of-the-art codes.
-This family of codes has been thoroughly investigated in the information theory (IT) literature (e.g., [3, 5, 6]), providing a range of significant theoretical and practical results.
+In 1963 Gallager [4] proposed a coding scheme that involves sparse linear transformations of binary messages that was forgotten soon after, in part due to the success of convolutional codes [2] and the computational limitations of the time.
+Gallager codes have been recently rediscovered by MacKay and Neal (MN), who independently proposed a closely related code [5].
+Variations of this family of codes, known as low-density parity check (LDPC) codes, have displayed performance comparable (and sometimes superior) to other state-of-the-art codes.
+This family of codes has been thoroughly investigated in the information theory (IT) literature (e.g., [3,5,6]), providing a range of significant theoretical and practical results.

-In parallel to studies carried out in the IT community, a different approach has been used to study LDPC codes, using the established methods of statistical physics (SP).
-This analysis, relying mainly on the replica symmetric analysis of diluted systems [7, 8], offers an alternative to information theory methods and has yielded some new results and insights [9, 11, 12].
+In parallel to studies carried out in the IT community, a

+different approach has been used to study LDPC codes, using the established methods of statistical physics (SP).
+This analysis, relying mainly on the replica symmetric analysis of diluted systems [7,8], offers an alternative to information theory methods and has yielded some additional results and insights [9,11,12].
 Due to the growing interest in LDPC codes and their successful analysis via the methods of statistical physics, there is growing interest in the relationship between IT and SP methods.
-As the two communities investigate similar problems, one may expect that standard techniques known in one framework would bring about new developments in the other, and vice versa.
-Here we present a direct SP method to determine the critical noise level of Gallager and MN error correcting codes, which allows us to focus on the differences between the various decoding criteria and their use for defining the critical noise level for which decoding is theoretically feasible.
+As the two communities investigate similar problems, one may expect that standard techniques known in one framework would bring about developments in the other, and vice versa.
+Here we present a direct SP method to determine the critical noise level of Gallager and MN error-correcting codes, which allows us to focus on the differences between the various decoding criteria and their use for defining the critical noise level for which decoding is theoretically feasible.

-The paper is organized as follows: In section II we introduce the general framework, notation and the quantities we focus on, while in section III we will briefly describe the SP calculation.
-Section IV describes qualitatively the emerging picture of the main quantities calculated for Gallager's code while the corresponding picture for MN codes will be described in section V. Quantitative results for the critical noise level will be presented in section VI followed by conclusions.
+The paper is organized as follows: In Sec.
+II we introduce the general framework, notation and the quantities we focus on, while in Sec.
+III we will briefly describe the SP calculation.
+Section IV describes qualitatively the emerging picture of the main quantities calculated for Gallager's code while the corresponding picture for MN codes will be described in Sec.
+V. Quantitative results for the critical noise level will be presented in Sec.
+VI followed by conclusions.